Athens is located 60 miles to the east of Atlanta, in the Piedmont region of the state which forms the foothills of the Blue Ridge mountains.

 All major airlines fly to Atlanta's Hartsfield-Jackson International Airport (ATL).
 From there, a shuttle service, Groome Transportation, can provide the 90 minute trip to Athens for about $40 one way.
 You should make a reservation with them directly at their website.
 Groome Transportation drops off and picks up at local hotels and near the math department, at the Georgia Center.

 The detailed schedule will appear later, but the conference will begin in the morning on Monday June 1 and end in the early afternoon on Friday June 5.

 There is a parking deck just a few blocks from the math department where the talks will be held.
 Normally this costs about $8-10/day.
 During evenings and weekends you can park anywhere on campus (except the parking deck) at no cost.

 If you are being supported by the conference, we will make your reservations and have them billed directly to UGA Math.

 There will be a special conference rate a nearby hotel TBA.

 The math department is located in Boyd Graduate Studies Research Center which is situated adjacent to the Science Library on UGA's south campus.

-We will arrange a canoe trip on Friday afternoon at the Broad River Outpost.
+Traditionally we arrange a canoe trip on the third day of the conference through the Broad River Outpost.
 It is located 1/2 an hour north of Athens.
 The canoe trip is 6 miles long, and since you’ll want to get out and swim, it’ll take pretty much all afternoon.
-It costs $20 per person.
+It costs $25 per person.

 (1) Bring a 2 liter plastic bottle containing your favorite beverage